robertventures/robert-ventures-investordesk/docs/BACKEND-GUIDE.md

 interest = principal * monthly_rate * (days_accrued / days_in_month)
 # = 10000 * 0.00667 * (16/31) = $34.45

-# ⚠️ CRITICAL: This $34.45 is paid/compounded on Feb 1 (1st of NEXT month)
+# ⚠️ CRITICAL: This $34.45 is paid/compounded on Feb 1 at 9:00 AM EST (1st of NEXT month)
 # NOT on Jan 31 (last day of accrual period)
-# Distribution/compounding events are ALWAYS dated on the 1st of the following month
+# Distribution/compounding events are ALWAYS dated on the 1st of the following month at 9:00 AM EST
+# This ensures consistency across all investor time zones
 ```

 #### Scenario 2: Full Months (Middle Period)